musa-q/musa-q/README.md

 ## About Me

 - 🤔 I’m currently working on two public projects:
-    - A platform to learn and practice Arabic (tailored to the Levantine/Jordanian Dialect).
+    - A platform to learn and practice Levantine Arabic.
 Avaiable @ [www.myarabiclearner.com](www.myarabiclearner.com).
     - A web app for music producers to find music samples (Tinder for producers).
 Available @ [www.lookforsamples.com](www.lookforsamples.com) and feel free to provide any feedback.

 - 💼 I work as a software developer, creating and maintianing bots to web-scrape different retailer websites which extract product data.